LuciferUchiha/old.georgerowlands.ch/docs/Mathematik/eigenvaluesAndEigenvectors.md

 ## Eigendecomposition

-The eigendecomposition can be pretty easily derived from the above since it lead to the following equations:
+The eigendecomposition is a way to split up **square** matrices into 3 matrices which can be useful in many applications.
+Eigendecomposition can be pretty easily derived from the above since it lead to the following equations:

 $$
 \begin{align*}